cenit-io/cenit-docs/docs/connector_factory/creating_a_new_recipe.md

 ![image](https://user-images.githubusercontent.com/54523080/177055669-808a94e6-bfc8-4a0a-b33b-57561820b4d1.png)

 In the same view you can specify the mapping code or you can choose to keep the default code in order to modify it later, after the Recipe is generated.
+You should notice the mapping code will be available to be modified later in the algorithm parse_from_sourceNS_sourceDT_to_targetNS_targetDT (in the case of the example: parse_from_slack_user_to_zohocrm_contact)

 ![image](https://user-images.githubusercontent.com/54523080/177055828-436faa00-3395-488a-86f9-6d28f1ec953d.png)